basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

         size:
             description:
                 - Sets the size of the swap file in human readable form
+                - Valid size suffixes = Y, Z, E, P, T, G, M, K, B
-                - 1M, 1MB, 1G, 1GB = 1 MiB and 1 GiB
+                - 1M/1MB = 1 Mebibyte.
+1G/1GB = 1 Gibibyte
                 - Must not use lower case "b" in the suffix unless "b" is the only suffix.
 In which case the size is interpreted as bytes
-                - If suffix is missing. size is assumed to be in GiB
+                - If suffix is missing. size is assumed to be in Gibibytes
-                - is rounded to the nearest MiB
+                - Given size is rounded to the nearest MiB
             required: true
             type: str
         state:
+            description:
-            description: Controls whether to create or remove the swap file
+                - Controls whether to create or remove the swap file
             required: false
             type: str
             choices: [ absent, present ]
             default: present
+        create_cmd:
+            description:
+                - 'By default the module uses dd to create the swap file on all filesystems except btrfs, where it uses the btrfs command.
+You can override this behaviour by choosing the command with this option.'
+                - 'fallocate is faster but "Preallocated files created by fallocate(1) may be interpreted as files with holes too depending of the filesystem." which would cause swapon to fail. man swapon'
+                - 'If you you choose either "dd" or "fallocate" when creating a swap file on btrfs you will also need to have the "chattr" utility installed.'
+            required: false
+            type: str
+            choices: [ dd, fallocate ]
+            default: null
+    notes:
+        - The swap file is first created temporarily in the same directory it will live, with the name prefix ".ansible_swap_file".
+This file will normally be removed if a failure occurs or when it is moved into place.
     author:
         - basicbind (https://github.com/basicbind)
 ```